Kevlar-sudo/MMA-G20/README.md

 - If the code doesn't run properly, ensure the packages needed are installed using pip or pip3.
 - When registering a user make sure the city is an actual city name in the world since we are querying a real-world database. i.e. "San Francisco", "Paris", and "Tokyo" are all valid options if not the score won't be calculated properly.
 - Please ensure that interests are realistic thus the contribution scores are calculated properly.
+- Please be patient when browsing other users, you might need to wait a couple seconds for the system to recommend the best fit for you.